peterorum/css-utilities/readme.md

   * align-self-end

   eg
-  visible on desktop: d-none ld:d-flex visible on mobile only: sm:d-none
+  visible on desktop: d-none lg:d-flex visible on mobile only: sm:d-none

 * Some typography